CanElverici/DataPrepCHELSA/README.md

 This will crop specified area, resample resolution as 2.5 arc minutes, crop the area as (-20, 20, 60, 60) and reproject the rasters for EPSG:4326.

+Resulting rasters are ready to use in maxent, and are named accordingly.

 Updates to modify these predetermined variables are coming soon...